 The horizontal steel bar directly under the handle creates a very strong and rigid tool.
 When embedding the tines into the soil you will primarily push with just one foot - but you can also your arms to push downward on the handle and to rock the tool back-and-forth for easier penetration.
 The horizontal handle keeps your wrists in a flat neutral position while pulling on the handles, for less strain.

-These tools are meant to last a lifetime, if not abused.
+These tools are meant to last a long time, if not abused.
 They are fully capable of working in all garden soils.
 But they are not intended for turning sod, or for prying up boulders or stumps.

-There is a lifetime manufacturer's warranty to the original purchaser.
+There is a One Year Manufacturer's Warranty on this tool.
 If your broadfork is damaged in normal use, they will either replace any bent tines or refund your purchase price, based on our discussion of the damage.

 Instructions for Aerating the soil: